NPC-Studio/adam/README.md

 Additionally, `adam` has the commands `build`, which builds a project without running it (but will report compile errors), and `clean`, which cleans the output directory.

+## LIMITATIONS

+To use `adam`, you must be using Gms2.3 in the non-beta (stable) channel, and your runtime must be exactly `2.3.0.401`.
+In the future, these limitations will be eased going *forward* (we will never support earlier than `2.3.0.401`, however).

+Additionally, if your install path for the Gms2 executable is not in the standard location, see the `--gms2-exe-path` flag below.

 ## INSTALLATION

 [Windows 10 and macOS Catalina binaries are always available in our releases page.](https://github.com/NPC-Studio/adam/releases) If you do not use a package manager, and are not a Rust programmer, this is the best way to get `adam`.
 After downloading your binary, you will probably want to add the package to your PATH so you can easily use it throughout your projects.